andrewbolt9000/python_music_1/README.md

 #### Future Features
+- For Version 1.0
 	- Note naming, (flats)
 	- turn into real library which can be installed via `pip`
+	- add save state to TUI
 - Scale - detect scale
 - Chords
 	- detect chord